libretro/docs/docs/guides/install-android.md

   - You may be asked whether to "Pause" scanning temporarily or "Turn off" permanently — choose the option you prefer.
 * Install the APK — Play Protect will no longer interfere with the process.
 * Note: Android may prompt you to re-enable Play Protect each time you sideload an APK.
 If your goal is to keep it permanently turned off, always select "No" when prompted.

+## References
+1: Use Case: After signing into Google and updating Play Protect on Android 10 with an LG G7 ThinQ (LM-G710EM), the "Install anyway" prompt results in an "App not installed" error.